broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 * Summary metrics; to read more about any particular metric, you can search the metric using the [GATK documentation search](https://gatk.broadinstitute.org/hc/en-us/categories/360002302312)

 ### Reblocking
-Reblocking is a process that compresses a HaplotypeCaller GVCF by merging hom-ref blocks according to new genotype quality (GQ) bands.
+Reblocking is a process that compresses a HaplotypeCaller GVCF by merging homRef blocks according to new genotype quality (GQ) bands.

 As of September 2021, reblocking is a default task in the WGS pipeline.
 The [Reblocking workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.wdl) calls the GATK ReblockGVCF tool and uses the arguments: